Mid-Cap Stocks and Funds With Their Effect on the Economy

 Four Reasons to Buy Mid-Cap Stocks and Funds

-Mid-cap stocks are shares of public companies with market capitalizations between $1 billion and $5 billion.
-Some analysts even consider companies as large as $10 billion to be mid-cap.
+Mid-cap stocks are shares of public companies with market capitalizations between $2 billion and $10 billion.
 The market cap is the company's number of shares times the stock price.
 These are familiar companies that have good growth potential.

 Should you buy mid-cap stocks or mutual funds?
 If you purchase individual stocks, you must research each firm to decide which are good picks.
 It requires time and expertise.
 The trade-off is that you might find something the stock analysts have overlooked.